 Transparent Wireframes by Zeki Ghulam looks very “thin” and delicate.
 White color harmoniously and rather distinctly juts out from an almost transparent canvas.

 Calendar by chocolatina (Shoko Oyamada) produces positive and cheerful vibrations.
-Bright riot of colors naturally complement casual typography with a subtle shadow and semitransparent boxes.
+A bright riot of colors naturally complements casual typography with a subtle shadow and semitransparent boxes.

 Peach Me – My Profile by Rob Davis.
 Designer wonderfully combines together blurred background, frosted buttons and several transparent circular elements that give the UI an appealing design.

 WEATHERIA by First Draft Studio.
-Designer employs a set of marvelous bright nature scenes that serve as a good basis for dark limpid background with climate symbols.
+The designer employs a set of marvelous bright nature scenes that serve as a good basis for dark limpid background with climate symbols.

-Use our comment section to tell us what do you think about making widget background “thinner”?
-When and why do you implement such effect?
+Use our comment section to tell us what do you think about making the widget background “thinner”?
+When and why do you implement such an effect?